fst4c/BeeHiveCogs/README.md

 ```

 ## Brand cogs
-Brand cogs are cogs we make that are intended to integrate other third party services primarily with your, Red instance.
-Red is a powerful tool when correctly equipped, and we hope these cogs help extend your Red-bot's capabilities.
+Brand cogs are cogs we make that are intended to integrate other third party services with your Red instance.
+Red is a powerful tool when correctly equipped, and we hope these cogs help extend your bot's capabilities in your own community.

 >[!TIP]
 >Unless otherwise specified, brand cogs are not authored, audited, or endorsed by the brands and tools that they interact with.